jeremiasz-szczecina/drone-project/README.md

 ### MATLAB structure block diagram
-![MATLAB structure block diagram](https://i.imgur.com/IKEZQvg.png) The heart of this whole matlab structure is cascade control system under the form of four PID controllers (one for each axis).
+![MATLAB structure block diagram](https://i.imgur.com/IKEZQvg.png) The heart of this whole matlab structure is a cascade control system under the form of four PID controllers (one for each axis).
 I created a subscriber to */repeater/bebop2/pose/info* topic, which processes pose read by Gazebo with 55-60 Hz frequency, calculates and updates current drone position.
 Whenever user requests a certain flight (provided in the form of .csv file), *Autoflight* callback becomes active.
 It reads user's file with trajectories, initiates control system, processes .csv file verses in the main control loop and publishes linear and angular velocity.
 Aside from autonomous flight service, I added basic options as takeoff or land.

 ### GUI appearance
 ![GUI appearance](https://i.imgur.com/OeXvxxH.png)
-* Connect - connects with rosmaster with requested in the code IP, performs initialization functions, makes that little lamp happy (green)
+* Connect - connects with rosmaster with requested in the code IP, performs initialization functions, makes that little lamp green
 * Disconnect - breaks the connection with rosmaster, lamp goes red
 * Takeoff - drone starts and flies to default (0,0,1) start position
 * Land - position in Z axis falls to zero